Skip to main content

 Loan agreement within a folder with calculator and pen on top

-Formal insolvency solutions like bankruptcy or an IVA can help when you are unable to pay your debts.
-A portion of the debt can be written off and you will make regular payments to clear the rest.
-Remortgaging is an alternative to formal insolvency solutions and it does not have the same negative impact on your credit score.
+Formal insolvency solutions like bankruptcy (which currently costs £680 to apply for) or an IVA can help when you are unable to pay your debts.
+A portion of the debt may be written off and you make regular payments to clear the rest.
+Remortgaging is an alternative that does not carry the same negative impact on your credit score.

 Request a Debt Assessment